onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

-> "Mercy to the guilty is cruelty to the innocent." - [Adam Smith](https://www.goodreads.com/quotes/548339-mercy-to-the-guilty-is-cruelty-to-the-innocent)

-> "No society can surely be flourishing and happy of which by far the greater part of the numbers are poor and miserable." - [Adam Smith](https://www.goodreads.com/quotes/235355-no-society-can-surely-be-flourishing-and-happy-of-which)

-> "It is unjust that the whole of society should contribute towards an expence of which the benefit is confined to a part of the society." - [Adam Smith](https://www.azquotes.com/quote/1323948)

-> "It must always be remembered, however, that it is the luxuries, and not the necessary expense of the inferior ranks of people, that ought ever to be taxed." - [Adam Smith](https://www.azquotes.com/quote/1312493)

-> "With the greater part of rich people, the chief enjoyment of riches consists in the parade of riches." - [Adam Smith](https://www.azquotes.com/quote/274737)

 > "The interest of businessmen is always in some respects different from, and even opposite to, that of the public ...
 The proposal of any new law or regulation of commerce which comes from this order ... ought never to be adopted, till after having been long and carefully examined ... with the most suspicious attention.
 It comes from an order of men ... who have generally an interest to deceive and even oppress the public." - [Adam Smith](https://www.azquotes.com/quote/1312483)